North Korea tests cruise and anti-ship missiles from naval destroyer

 The cruise missiles flew for about 7,869 to 7,920 seconds and the anti-warship missiles for about 1,960 to 1,973 seconds over waters off the country’s western coast, striking their targets with what the report described as ultra-precision accuracy.

-Pyongyang first test-fired L1N3R71KM weapons on the 5,000-ton Choe Hyon-class warship in April 2025, and Kim personally oversaw L1N3ZS1DF a missile test from the ship last March.
+Pyongyang first test-fired weapons on the 5,000-ton Choe Hyon-class warship in April 2025, and Mr Kim personally oversaw a missile test from the ship last March.
 REUTERS